Bregenz Forest: Bregenz Forest tracht

 Traditional costumes ("tracht") have a long history in Vorarlberg.
 Many valleys and villages have their own kind of garb, each with special characteristics from certain style periods.
 The Bregenzerwälder garb is the oldest of its kind in the Alpine region.
 It originated in the 15/16th century.
 The Bregenzerwälder tracht for women is called "d'Juppô" (Bavarian: "Juppe").

 The Bregenz Forest is the only Austrian tracht region where there is a craftswoman for every detail of the costume: milliners, seamstresses, embroiderers, weavers and goldsmiths for the belt buckles.
 One of the last places that still manufacture the Juppe in the traditional way is the Juppenwerkstatt Riefensberg.

 Cuisine

 The Bregenz Forest is well-known for its dairy products.
 The Vorarlberger Bergkäse is a popular product from the region.

-The KäseStraße Bregenzerwald is a theme route based on the Bregenz Forest's traditional cheese production.
-Along the route, tourists can visit the Alps, alpine dairies, show dairies, the cheese cellar in Lingenau, the Alpine Dairy Museum and a beekeeping or brewery.
-The route was established in 1998 as an association of innkeepers, craftsmen and trading companies.
+The various regional products and creations can also be sampled on culinary hikes.
+These walks through Bregenz Forest are organized by the tourism associations and take visitors for breakfast and lunch through a selection of different restaurants, all of which focus on Vorarlberg products and specialities.

+The KäseStraße Bregenzerwald ("Cheese Road") is an association of farmers, dairymen, innkeepers, commercial enterprises and craftsmen, and is therefore not a road in a conventional sense.

+Bregenz Forest mountain cheese is a specialty known far beyond the borders of the region.
+With around 180 members and numerous partners, KäseStrasse unites a whole host of experts from various disciplines for the pleasurable, beautiful and artistic under one roof.
+These include: Farmers and alpine pastures, alpine dairies and cheese makers, cheese inns and restaurants, museums, railroads, tourist offices and numerous partner companies from the craft and trade sectors.
+Members and partners of the KäseStrasse help to preserve and promote the Bregenz Forest landscape, small-scale structures and local products.